Welcome to Lakewood

 Let’s get you settled in first.
 If you’re looking for a comfortable place at a great price, take your pick from Best Western Lakewood Motor Inn, America’s Best Value Inn, Candlewood Suites or Holiday Inn.
 Best Western Lakewood Motor Inn offers close proximity to the center of Lakewood, while America’s Best Value Inn, Candlewood Suites, and Holiday Inn give easy-on/easy-off access from Interstate 5.
 Or, if you’d prefer to sleep in the same room where Presidents Theodore Roosevelt and William Howard Taft once slept, book yourself into Thornewood Castle Bed & Breakfast .

 Lakewood also offers a range of convenient dining and shopping.
 Lakewood Towne Center caters to everyday needs.
 It’s the ideal place to stroll from shop to shop, grab a bite to eat or take in a movie.
-A little further exploration of the city will turn up The Key Antiques, the Lakewood Gallery, and Design Gallery.
+A little further exploration of the city will turn up Design Gallery and The Key Antiques.
 Unique dining opportunities at Steeped in Comfort and Carr’s Restaurant can round out your day of shopping.
 And, if you have time, Lakewood Playhouse offers up some fine entertainment.

 Scenic Beauty & Recreational Playgrounds